-Bi 161 ab.
-Neurobiology Laboratory.
-6 units (0-4-2); first term.
-Prerequisite: Bi 150 or 151 a, or concurrent enrollment in Bi 151 a.
-A laboratory course in techniques of cellular neurophysiology, as exemplified by the frog nerve-muscle preparation and the leech central nervous system.
+Bi 161.
+Neurophysiology Laboratory.
+6 units (0-4-2); second term.
+Prerequisite: Bi 150, 151, or instructor's permission.
+The principles of cellular neurophysiology are illustrated using the frog nerve-muscle preparation.
 Students conduct all aspects of the experiments, including dissections, fabrication of microelectrodes, and intracellular stimulation and recording.
 Instructor: Lester.